susanBuck/notes/07_Version_Control/10_Deploy_to_Digital_Ocean.md

 To set this up, we're going to configure a domain and subdomains for use with DigitalOcean.

 Start by creating a new domain name via a service like **[Namecheap](http://www.namecheap.com/?aff=61057)**.
+As of this writing, Namecheap is offering free domain names for students via <https://.nc.me/>.

-This should cost $10 bucks for the year, give or take depending on the extension you buy.
 If you have an existing domain you'd like to use, you're welcome to do so&mdash; your instructions just might vary from ours if you're using a different domain company.

 After your create your domain, find your **DNS settings**.
 Here, you'll set both your `@` and `www` hostname to your DigitalOcean IP address.